Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models

 In the FLP version of the $\amp_f$ model, we denote the communication primitives by flp-send and flp-recv.
 In a send event $\operatorname{flp-send}_i(m, j)$, process $p_i$ sends message $m$ to a \emph{single} process $p_j$.
 In a receive event, as in $\amp_f$, the process receives either a single message or nothing.
 As in $\amp_f$, runs in $\flp_f$ may have at most $f$ faulty processes and must satisfy the Integrity and No Duplicates properties.
 Importantly, we have a stronger condition than Faulty Quasi-Liveness where we require that non-faulty processes receive all messages sent to them.

-In order to show that our definition of $\amp_f$ is equivalent to the $\flp_f$ definition, we show that each model can simulate the other.
+In order to show that our definition of $\amp_f$ is equivalent to the $\flp_f$ definition, we construct simulations between the two models (see Section~\ref{sec:models} for the definition of a simulation).
 For the simulation of $\amp_f$ in $\flp_f$, the broadcasting of a message in $\amp_f$ can be simulated in $\flp_f$ by sending it individually to all processes, and a message $m$ is said to be received in $\amp_f$ if $m$ is received in $\flp_f$.